jkomoros/boardgame/README.md

 #### Stacks and Components

-As you can see, stacks of cards are represented by type `Stack`.
+As you can see, stacks of cards are represented by type `MutableStack`.

 Stacks contain 0 or more **Components**.
 Components are anything in a game that can move around: cards, meeples, resource tokens, dice, etc. Each game type defines a complete enumeration of all components included in their game in something called a **ComponentChest**.
 We'll get back to that later in the tutorial.